code-workshop-kit/code-workshop-kit/README.md

 npm install code-workshop-kit
 ```

-Run the cwk.mjs executable that is installed in your node_modules .bin folder
+Run the cwk executable that is installed in your node_modules .bin folder

 ### Running the server